fioprotocol/fips/fip-TEMPLATE.md

 	"fee_collected": 2000000000
 }
 ```
+#### Changes to existing actions
+If there are any changes to existing actions or endpoints define them here.

 ## Rationale
 The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.